Identification Cards in Washington DC

 If your DC nondriver ID card is lost or stolen, you may get a replacement card for $20 by supplying the same documentation required for a new card.
 You can order your replacement card either in person at a DMV service location or online with a major credit card.
 If your ID card was stolen, you will also need to provide a police report.

 Keep in mind that if you order your replacement card online, it will only be mailed to the address on file at the DMV.
-Also, if your ID card is due to expire within the next 10 days, or if your address or name has changed, then you'll have to handle this transaction in person at a DMV service location.
+If your address or name has changed, then you'll have to handle this transaction in person at a DMV service location.

-DC Identification Card Application.
-If you have either changed your name or moved, you will have to provide proof of your current residency.
+If you have either changed your name or moved, you will have to provide proof of the change.